cloud-coder/cascon-2019-kubernetes-apimanager/01-setup/readme.md

 -	Contact method (Optional - check off ‘by email’ or ‘by telephone’, both or none)

-4. Review the *IBM Privacy Statement* and *Terms and Conditions*
+4. Review the *IBM Privacy Statement* and *Terms and Conditions*.

-5. Click the `Create Account` button
+5. Click the `Create Account` button.

 ![](screencaps/section1step5.png)